People often speak about lipids, ceramides and oils interchangeably and it can be very confusing. Here we try to break it down in simple terms!

 Jojoba Oil (Simmondsia Chinensis Seed Oil)

-A great all-round antioxidant with a high content of fatty acids.
+A great all-round antioxidant and anti-inflammatory with a high content of fatty acids.
 It nourishes and soothes skin and has the distinction of being the vegetable oil that most resembles human sebum.
 Found in all Elixseri serums.